 Transmission and Distribution segment.
 We have operated in the transmission and distribution industry since 1891.
 We are one of the largest U.S. contractors servicing the T&D sector of the electric utility industry.
-Our T&D segment provides a broad range of services on electric transmission and distribution networks, substation facilities which include design, engineering, procurement, construction, upgrade and maintenance and repair services, with a particular focus on construction, maintenance and repair, to customers in the electric utility industry throughout the United States and Ontario, Canada.
-Our T&D services include the construction and maintenance of high voltage transmission lines, substations, lower voltage underground and overhead distribution systems, clean energy projects and limited gas construction services.
-The T&D segment also provides emergency restoration services in response to, wildfire, ice or other damage.
+Our T&D segment provides a broad range of services on electric transmission and distribution networks and substation facilities which include design, engineering, procurement, construction, upgrade and maintenance and repair services, with a particular focus on construction, maintenance and repair, to customers in the electric utility industry throughout the United States and Ontario, Canada.
+Our T&D services include the construction and maintenance of high voltage transmission lines, substations and lower voltage underground and overhead distribution systems, clean energy projects and electric vehicle charging infrastructure.
+The T&D segment also provides emergency restoration services.

-In our T&D segment, we generally serve the electric utility industry and power generation companies as a prime contractor, through traditional design-bid-build or engineering, procurement and construction ("EPC") forms of project delivery.
+In our T&D segment, we generally serve the electric utility industry and power generation companies as a prime contractor, through traditional designbid-build or engineering, procurement and construction ("EPC") forms of project delivery.
 We have long-standing relationships with many of our T&D customers who rely on us to construct and maintain reliable electric and other utility infrastructure.
 We also provide many services to our customers under multi-year master service agreements ("MSAs") and other variable-term service agreements.

 Commercial and Industrial segment.
 We have provided electrical contracting services for commercial and industrial construction since 1912.
-Our C&I segment provides services such as the design, installation, maintenance and repair of commercial and industrial wiring, the installation of intelligent transportation systems, roadway lighting and signalization in the United States and western Canada.
+Our C&I segment provides services such as the design, installation, maintenance and repair of commercial and industrial wiring, the installation of intelligent transportation systems, roadway lighting, signalization and electric vehicle charging infrastructure in the United States and western Canada.
 We concentrate our efforts on projects where our technical and project management expertise are critical to successful and timely execution.
-Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, stadiums, commercial and industrial facilities, clean energy projects, manufacturing plants, processing facilities, water/waste-water treatment facilities, mining facilities and transportation control and management systems.
+Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, stadiums, commercial and industrial facilities, clean energy projects, manufacturing plants, processing facilities, water/waste-water treatment facilities, mining facilities, intelligent transportation systems, roadway lighting, signalization and electric vehicle charging infrastructure.